 *I actually have rain suits for ALL of my family, not just the baby!

 - 【Safe】Reflective tapes on arms, front and back...

 9. Layered Clothes

 Babies have a remarkable ability to get dirty.
 You’ll want to make sure you’ve got at least 3 changes of clothing for them in your Go Bag.
-More changes is better so you have spares while waiting for clothes to dry.
+This is ideal so that you have spares to change into while waiting for your clothes to dry.

 It’s important that you choose clothes that can be layered.
 For example: